-Feedback from Cyclists Route 1:
+Feedback from Cyclists

-Coute 1:
+Route 1:

 - Debris is common on heavily trafficked roads like Business Route 30.
 Establishing who would be responsible for regularly removing debris is important. - The shoulder width on Route 30 fluctuates, however, the consistent center turning lane allows vehicles to move over for cyclists. - Many of the stormwater grates and manhole covers within the road shoulder are sunken, which can be dangerous to cyclists.
+Resetting these to make them flush with the road surface would be optimal. - Cyclists felt comfortable using the bike lanes in Coatesville - they felt there was adequate separation between bikes and vehicles.